A healthy cause for celebration in early learning services

 The Healthy Heart Award offers guidance and structure to promote healthy eating and physical activity, while Fuelled4life is a free tool that assists in all areas of food provision.

-Funded by the Ministry of Health, Healthy Celebrations is free to download on the Fuelled4life website.
+Funded by the Ministry of Health, Healthy Celebrations is free to download in the resource section on the Fuelled4life website.
 Early learning services can request their free hardcopy by contacting firstname.lastname@example.org or 09 526 8550.

 1 Growing up in New Zealand.
 Preliminary results from Kai Time in ECE.